Trevelopment/mazdatweaks/AIO-FAQ.md

 >  It doesn't matter if you choose tweaks for uninstalling that you haven't installed.
 AIO is designed to discover and revert only the changes that have been made by AIO with a few necessary exceptions.
 Uninstalling all tweaks (and choosing default color scheme and background) will revert your system back to the default state.
 Any changes made outside of AIO are your own responsibility.
 >
 > **NOTE:** Since AIO Ver.
-2.5 you can find a 'Full Restore' script by typing **fullrestore** (one word) into the tweak filter text area on the top right of the app.
+2.5 you can find a 'Full Restore' script by typing **fullrestore** (one word) into the tweak filter text area on the top right of the app or from the left side pop-out navigation menu.
 This script is optimized to directly target all the files that AIO modifies and revert them with an option to also remove all backup files created by AIO.

 ---